-The DTR Fast Read Quad I/O instruction is also supported in QPI mode, as shown in Figure 27c
+The DTR Fast Read Quad I/O instruction is also supported in QPI mode, as shown in Figure 27c.
+In QPI mode, the "Continuous Read Mode" bits M7-0 are also considered as dummy clocks.
+In the default setting, the data output will follow the Continuous Read Mode bits immediately.

 "Wrap Around" feature is not available in QPI mode for Fast Read Quad I/O instruction.
 To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0Ch) instruction must be used.
-Please refer to 8.2.45 for details.
+Please refer to 8.2.50 for details.